Lennox Head

 Lennox Head has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects likely to affect the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 22 projects likely affecting the region.
 Notable initiatives include EPIQ Lennox Head Masterplanned Community, Epiq Marketplace Retail Precinct Expansion, Lennox Head Public School Relocation, and Lennox Surf Lodge (52-54 Ballina Street).
-The following list details those most relevant.
+The following list details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.